-Health authorities have started to provide guidelines, especially for clinical trials.
-For example, the FDA, as part of the Medical Device Single Audit Program (MDSAP), has provided some guidance for performance of virtual/remote auditing (Document No. MDSAP AU P0036.001, Effective 13 Jan 2020) which is of course directly applicable to a Medical Device Audit, but the concepts are also very adaptable to Pharmaceutical/ biologic audits of API facilities, CMO’s, Supplier, and Vendor Audits.
+Health authorities have provided guidelines to organizations, especially for clinical trials.
+For example, the FDA, as part of the Medical Device Single Audit Program (MDSAP), has provided some guidance for performance of virtual auditing (Document No. MDSAP AU P0036.001, Effective 13 Jan 2020) which is of course directly applicable to a Medical Device Audit, but the concepts are also very adaptable to Pharmaceutical/ biologic audits of API facilities, CMO’s, Supplier, and Vendor Audits.

-- Preparation for a virtual/remote audit is key to a successful outcome.
-Request information from the auditee to be submitted prior to the start of the remote audit to fully prepare the auditor.
+- Preparation for a virtual audit is key to a successful outcome.
+Request information from the auditee to be submitted prior to the start of the virtual audit to fully prepare the auditor.
 This includes quality manuals, SOPs, org charts, etc.

 - Ensure that data privacy requirements (HIPAA, GDPR) are met in accordance with audit processes.